Shopify/polaris/src/components/InlineError/README.md

 # Inline error

 Inline errors are brief, in-context messages that tell merchants something went wrong with a single or group of inputs in a form.
-Use inline errors to help merchants understand why a form input may be invalid and how to fix it.
+Use inline errors to help merchants understand why a form input may not be valid and how to fix it.

 ---